Michaelwhitney93/AlienInvaderDefender/proposal.md

 - [ ] Board will keep track of High Scores through Google Firebase

 ### Enemy shapes
-- [ ] Render "enemies" with basic shapes that follow a preditermined path through the board
+- [ ] Render "enemies" with basic shapes that follow a predetermined path through the board
 - [ ] Give the enemies collision detection
 - [ ] After a certain amount of hits and/or damage has been taken, the shapes will be destroyed and no longer render to the board
 * Bonus Features
 - [ ] Enemies get stronger/harder to destroy on each new level
 - [ ] There will be multiple types of enemies with different stats for speed/health
+- [ ] Enemies will have an actual shape other than a basic circle

 ### Towers
 - [ ] Towers will have positions on the board to be placed